grafluxe/pylinter/README.md

     - To further customize the output pattern, use formats specified [here](https://pylint.readthedocs.io/en/latest/user_guide/output.html).
 - pylinter.pylintPath:
     - The path to your Pylint install.

+## Changelog

+**1.3.0**

+- Enable selection on panel text.

+**1.2.0**

+- Update logic and view to match default Brackets linter panel.
+  - It now looks and feels like a native Brackets extension.
+- Update screenshot to reflect redesign.
+- Clean up main module.

+**1.0.1**

+- Check for method existence before adding listener.
+  - Removes error that occurs on first run after install.

+**1.0.0**

+- Initial release.

 ## License